Today’s Wonder of the Day was inspired by Dianna from AL. Dianna Wonders, “Where did my last name come from?” Thanks for WONDERing with us, Dianna!

 Do you like social studies?
 Learning about the past can be so much fun.
 It’s great to learn about where we’ve been and how the past shapes the future.

-Over time, though, villages and populations grew.
+Over time, though, these villages and populations grew.
 People traveled more.
 They traded with other places.
 Soon, they needed a way to tell the difference between people with the same name.
 Last names started as a way to separate one “John” from another “John.”

-Last names had many sources.
+European last names had many sources.
 However, they can be put into four groups: patronymic, locative, occupational or status, and nicknames.
 The first surnames were quite simple.
 They became more diverse and complex over the years.